 How do you start to remove some of those barriers?

 Guests to talk through their experience removing stakeholder barriers and how they went about it/convincing their org to try something new?

+Government transformation – really targeting acquisition side of things.
+Could have these folks come in who are looking to start a movement/become a catalyst (for this audience & others).
+OSTP folks could come in and give this presentation – would be a perfect tie-in for why stakeholder engagement is really important, start reinforcing and seeding the change management component in here (since cohort doesn’t know that it used to be its own release!) – traci can get Melissa & Emily to give this presention

 3:45 – 5:00 Working on LDA with team